Royal Yacht Britannia

 Before visiting the Royal Yacht, you'll be given an English audio guide with all the details of the vessel.

 Beginning with a visit to Britannia’s Bridge, visitors will also explore the State Apartments, the Crew’s Quarters, and finish at the Engine Room.

 Although the Queen’s chambers are very plainly decorated, other parts of the vessel are extremely lavish, like the Rolls Royce that sits permanently in the vessel’s garage.

 A ship like no other

-Even if you are not passionate about boats, wandering through the Royal Yacht Britannia’s rooms will satisfy any inquiries about the Queen and the Royal Family you might have.
-Information such as, who slept in what room, how many people worked on board, what visitors were invited to visit the Britannia and the countries it has visited, making for an entertaining tour.
+Even if you're not passionate about boats, wandering through the Royal Yacht Britannia’s rooms will satisfy any inquiries about the Queen and the Royal Family you might have.
+Information such as who slept in what room, how many people worked on board, what visitors were invited to visit the Britannia and the countries it has visited, make for an entertaining tour.

 Buses: Ocean Terminal, 11, 22 or 35.

 Royal Botanic Garden (2.7 km) Calton Hill (3 km) Scottish National Portrait Gallery (3.1 km) Palace of Holyroodhouse (3.2 km) Scottish Parliament (3.3 km)